-Considering we test from the UK and the only option we had was to connect to Hotspot Shield’s US server, it performed pretty well in our speed tests, peaking at 80Mbps up and 20Mbps down.
+Considering we test from the UK and the only option we had was to connect to a US server, Hotspot Shield’s free VPN app performed pretty well in our speed tests.

 Hotspot Shield Free VPN users only get access to one server location – the US.
-While this probably won’t be an issue for those living in that country, for those based in Europe or Asia this is far from ideal.
+While this probably won’t be an issue for those living in there, for those based in Europe or Asia this is far from ideal.

-Annoyingly, this isn’t clear on Hotspot Shield’s website, nor is it mentioned on the app.
-You’re even displayed with the full ‘premium’ server list, but if you try and click on any other locations you’re simply prompted to upgrade to the paid plan.
+Annoyingly, this isn’t made clear on Hotspot Shield’s website, nor is it mentioned on the app.
+You’re can even see the full ‘premium’ server list, but if you try and click on any other location you’re simply prompted to upgrade to one of the paid plans.

 Platforms & Devices

-There’s no way to manually configure the software to work with routers or any other devices, but with the paltry daily data cap of 500MB it’s unlikely that you’d want to install it at router level anyway.
+There’s no way to manually configure Hotspot Shield Free to work with routers or any other devices, but with the very limited daily data cap of 500MB it’s unlikely that you’d want to install it at router level anyway.

-Unlike with the premium version of the service, it’s only possible to use Hotspot Shield’s free app on one device at a time, so if you want to protect your family’s devices as well as your own you’ll need to upgrade.
+It’s also only possible to use Hotspot Shield’s free app on one device at a time (unlike with the premium version of the service), so if you want to protect your family’s devices as well as your own you’ll need to upgrade.

 Encryption & Security

-Hotspot Shield has had a rough couple of years recently, making it difficult for us to recommend it to those with stringent privacy needs.
+Hotspot Shield has had a few controversies to deal with in the last couple of years (see below), making it difficult for us to recommend it to those with stringent privacy needs.

-The free version of the app uses exactly the same VPN protocol as its paid counterpart, but the level of security offered by HydraVPN isn’t completely clear, so it’s difficult for us to compare it directly to our preferred protocol OpenVPN.
+The Hotspot Shield Free uses exactly the same VPN protocol as Hotspot Shield Premium, but the level of security provided by HydraVPN isn’t completely clear, so it’s difficult for us to compare it directly to our preferred protocol OpenVPN.

-Your data is encrypted using top cipher AES-256, though, which is considered impossible to hack.
+Hotspot Shield Free encrypts your data using top cipher AES-256, though, which is considered impossible to hack.

 Hotspot Shield Free VPN also comes with a couple of advanced features, including a VPN kill switch and protection against IP leaks, which prevent your true IP address from being exposed in case of a VPN connection failure.

-We didn’t experience and IP or DNS leaks during our tests.
+We didn’t experience and IP or DNS leaks during our testing of Hotspot Shield Free.

 Sadly, this is where the positives end, as there have been allegations made in recent years that would be enough to put off even the most committed of subscribers.

-It emerged in 2017 that the company had allegedly been injecting affiliate links into users’ traffic in order to monetize it – you can read the full complaint by the CDT (Center for Democracy & Technology) here.
+In August 2017, it emerged that Hotspot Shield had allegedly been injecting affiliate links into users’ traffic in order to monetize it – you can read the full complaint by the CDT (Center for Democracy & Technology) here.